puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 }
 ```

-The **type** tells Puppet what kind of thing the resource describes.
-It can be
+The **type** is the kind of thing the resource describes.
+It can be a **core
-a **core type** like a user, file, service, or package, or a **custom type**
+type** like a user, file, service, or package, or a **custom type** that you
-that you have implemented yourself or installed from a module.
-Custom types let
+have implemented yourself or installed from a module.
+Custom types let you
-you use describe resources that might be specific to a service or application
+describe resources that might be specific to a service or application (for
-(for example, an Apache vhost or MySQL database) that Puppet doesn't know about
+example, an Apache vhost or MySQL database) that Puppet doesn't know about out
-out of the box.
-Internally, a resource's type is what points Puppet to the set
+of the box.
+Internally, a resource's type points Puppet to the set of tools it
-of tools it will use to manage the resource on your system.
+will use to manage the resource on your system.

 The body of a resource is a list of **parameter value pairs** that follow the
 pattern `parameter => value`.
 The parameters and possible values vary from type